AJBenjumea/Questions-API/README.md

 # Ecommerce Questions-Answers-API
-The goal of this project was to build a scalable RESTful API service for a retail web-portal and optimize to handle web-scale traffic.
-An ETL process was implemented to migrate legacy datasets of more than 20M+ records into a Postgres database.
-The service was incrementally optimized through database indexing, connection pooling, and Redis caching to handle a throughput of 60k client requests in 30 sec (2k per sec) with an average response time of 119ms (97.2% increase in avg. response time compared to just indexing).
+The goal of this project was to rebuild a Questions & Answers service as part of an ecommerce API with a focus on scale and flexability.
+An ETL process was implementd to migrate legacy data into Postgres database.

 ---